-Ophelia had grown up in my then rural community.
+Miss Ophelia had grown up in my then rural community.
 She had distinguished ancestors who had accomplished much.
 She had attended a Rosenwald school less than a mile from my house.
-She was keenly intelligent, and graduated from Torrence Lytle High School in 1953.
+She was keenly intelligent, loved learning, and had graduated from Torrence Lytle High School in 1953.
 She had shopped, as a young girl, in my grandpa’s general store, and she knew all the folk of our community, living and dead.
 She had an easy way of talking about race, and told me many stories about the way life had been in the 40’s and 50’s.
-I got to hear the histories of the African American families from Ophelia, to balance the stories I knew about the white families.
+I got to hear the histories of the community’s African American families.
+She knew how their histories fascinated me.
+One of her final gifts to me was a book written by a local African American writer about those families.
 Somehow she was able to cut through the eternal awkwardness of our racial divide.

 Because she was so completely disarming and also shrewd, she knew how to corral us into her church upon occasion.
 In her mind I think we were always inadequately churched, so to save our souls she would have us join her at her favorite place.
 I don’t remember the messages, but the music was always breathtaking.
 Because of that, when I attended her funeral, her church was not an unfamiliar place.